TDI: 2 What's this?

 If you do that, you’ll easily be able to get a 2-night booking in Amboseli, which includes the ride from Nairobi or Mombasa, a guided tour in the park, and 3 meals, for as low as $300.
 Also, many agencies combine Tsavo with Amboseli for 3-day bookings.

-3. Like a “backpacker”
+3. Like a “backpacker.”

 I would recommend this option to experienced and adventurous budget travellers.

-- Take matatu to Kimana or Namanga.
+- Take a matatu to Kimana or Namanga.

 - Take your time and talk to people about the most affordable options to visit the Park.
-Use your people skills, and be patient.
+Use your people skills and be patient.

-- The goal is to find a local dude with a decent vehicle, that can take you to the park, drive you around for a few hours, and take you back to your town (Kimana or Namanga) the same day.
+- The goal is to find a local dude with a decent vehicle that can take you to the park, drive you around for a few hours, and take you back to your town (Kimana or Namanga) the same day.

 - Setting a tent is affordable, however, not sure if it can be done on foot since the Park’s walking areas are strictly specified.
 They don’t want you to walk around and come across a lion.
 You probably don’t want that either.
 Make sure you gather all that info before you leave your town.